leonstel/leonstel.github.io/drafts/gmap4.md

 // src/app/map/GoogleMapInstance.ts

 if(isDiscoverableMutant(marker)){
-    //... do something that is only intended for discoverable mutants }
+    //... do something that is only intended for discoverable mutant markers }
 ```